Class Descriptions

 Slow Flow

-Align & Restore yoga is a blend of Hatha yoga poses with an emphasis on functional movement, core stability, and spinal alignment.
-It is a class that has something for everyone and perfect for all levels, including those in stages of healing or living with chronic disease.
+Engage and Align utilizes Hatha yoga poses, props, mindful movement, and breath with an emphasis on core stability, spinal alignment, joint mobility, and strength for improved functional mobility.
+It is a class that has something for everyone, including those in stages of healing or living with chronic pain or illness.
+All levels and bodies are welcome.

 Yin Yoga